 Some great examples of food waste contamination can be found in paperboard take-home boxes full of food and the recyclable jar/can that hasn’t been emptied or rinsed out.

 It may seem environmentally sound, but paperboard that’s used to carry food usually heads to the landfill.
-The same can be said for food waste left in recyclable jars and cans – one notable exception is a well-scraped peanut butter jar.
+The same can be said for food waste left in recyclable jars and cans; one notable exception being a well-scraped peanut butter jar.